Reporting an incident or concern

 - seize evidence – including taking measurements, photographs, recordings and samples

-- serve notices – eg improvement notices and prohibition notices
+- serve notices – for example, improvement notices and prohibition notices

 - prosecute offenders